 Small amounts of lettuce can be fed if the bearded dragon is suffering from dehydration, but be careful how much you feed.
 Feeding too much lettuce can lead to diarrhea which in turn, worsens dehydration.
 Peeled cucumber is a better option in this scenario.

-Tomatoes can be fed to bearded dragons every now and then (like once every six months or so).
+Tomatoes can be fed to bearded dragons every now and then (like once every few months or so) in small amounts.
 Tomatoes are very acidic and can be difficult on their digestive system.

 - Prickly Pear (Cactus Leaves)